Old Surrey Road

 In The Footsteps of Henry Hellyer

-Approval was given in late 1827 for the establishment of a port at Emu Bay (Burnie) on the Van Diemen's Land company's 15,000 acre Emu Bay property which extended from Emu Bay to Cam River.
+Old Surry Road was the first road built from the Bass Strait coast into the hinterland of Tasmania's North West after white settlers entered the region.
+Approval had been given in late 1827 for the establishment of a port at Emu Bay (Burnie) on the Van Diemen's Land company's 15,000 acre Emu Bay property which extended from Emu Bay to Cam River.
 In May 1827, Surveyor Henry Hellyer supervised the construction of a jetty, a store on Blackman’s Point near the jetty, a sawpit and a few huts.
 This was the beginning of Burnie.

 Work was then commenced on the construction of a road, between 18-20 feet wide, from the little settlement to Surrey Hills, an inland area selected as a suitable place for the Company’s sheep to graze.
-The road work employed five men, constructing a muddy track through the dense coastal rain forests.
-This route generally follows what is now Marine Terrace to the Emu River, then up from the coastal plain via Old Surrey Road, through Romaine, Ridgely, Highclere and on to Hampshire, a distance of around 30 km.
+Under Heller's guidance, a road work of five men constructed a muddy track through the dense coastal rain forests.
+The route they took is generally followed by what is now Marine Terrace to the Emu River, then up from the coastal plain via Old Surrey Road, through Romaine, Ridgely, Highclere and on to Hampshire, a distance of around 30 km.

-Today the road passes throiugh Emu Heights and the suburb of Havenview, created by the Housing Department as a residential suburb of Burnie to house workers and their families who were drawn to Burnie by its industrial development during its strong post-World War II growth.
-The view across the Emu River valley is a familiar sight in the Burnie hinterland - rolling hills, rich red soil, cattle grazing in luch green farmland, backed by healthy forest plantations.
+The road passes through Emu Heights and the suburb of Havenview, created by the Housing Department as a residential suburb of Burnie to house workers and their families who were drawn to Burnie by its industrial development during its strong post-World War II growth.
+The view across the Emu River valley is typical of the hinterland of Tasmania's north west - rolling hills, rich red soil, cattle grazing in lush green pastures, backed by healthy forest plantations.
+It's a far cry from what Hellyer's men had to cut through - seemingly endless forests that took decades to clear and turn into the farmlands we see today.

 Beyond the main residential area of Havenview are two thriving factories, both of which will be key industries in Burnie's future - the iconic Heritage cheese and dairy produce factory, and the Hellyer Road Distillery.
 The Heritage site was originally set up by Milan Vyhnalek in 1955, producing 50 tonnes a year of hard cheeses.
 Dongrain acquired the facility in 1981 and introduced soft ripened cheese in 1985.
 National Foods further acquired the site in 2006 and merged with Lion Nathan in 2009 that led to the re-branding of the company as Lion in 2011.